kryptokrona/kryptokrona-mobile-wallet/README.md

 Run `yo rn-toolbox:assets --icon assets/img/icon.png --force`

 When it asks for the name of your react-native project, enter `tonchan` (Not ton-chan!)

+#### Renaming app

+Run `npm install -g react-native-rename` (You may need to run this with sudo)

+Run `react-native-name your-new-project-name` from this directory.
+(Obviously, replace with the desired name)